 Safely - this means in a way that is unlikely to cause harm to you or anyone else, either during or after you have performed the task.

-In assessing whether you can carry out a task safely, the Department for Work and Pensions must consider whether there is a real possibility of harm occurring that cannot be ignored, having regard to the nature and gravity of the harm in question.
+In assessing whether you can carry out a task safely, Social Security Scotland must consider whether there is a real possibility of harm occurring that cannot be ignored, having regard to the nature and gravity of the harm in question.
 If the severity of harm is very high, then an activity may be considered unsafe, even if the frequency of the adverse event is low.
 Simple budgeting decisions - decisions involving:

-- (a) calculating the cost of goods, and - (b) calculating the change required after a purchase.
+(a) calculating the cost of goods, and

+(b) calculating the change required after a purchase.